-I was always curious and deeply sceptical about the material I was taught as a child, and I was driven to “prove it to myself” when provided information as a young learner (which proved to be very hard on my parents and teachers).
-I also had an opportunity to work with patients as a young teenager and continued to do so in a primary care facility for 6 summers and this drove my curiosity about human disease.
+As a child, I was curious and deeply sceptical about the material I was taught, and I was driven to 'prove it to myself' when provided information as a young learner (which proved to be very hard on my parents and teachers).
+I also had an opportunity to work with patients as a young teenager and continued to do so for many summers, and this drove my curiosity about human disease.
 I continue to be challenged to explain why, what, how and how to fix.
-Now that I’m training the next generation of scientists -many of whom are driven by the same scepticism and curiosity, it is both stimulating and rewarding – I can’t wait to get up in the morning and get in to work!
+Now that I’m training the next generation of scientists, many of whom are driven by the same scepticism and curiosity, it is very rewarding.

 Can imaging measurements of smoking-related lung disease be used to predict patient outcomes?